Used Roping Saddles

 - Is shipping included in the price or is it extra?
 If it's extra, how much will it be?

 - Does the seller accept returns?
 On used items it's common for returns to not be accepted, but you never know so be sure to check.
 If the seller will accept the return of a used roping saddle, will there be a re-stocking fee?
-(Many eBay business sellers that are businesses now require restocking fees, but this isn't as common with sellers that are individuals.)
+(Many eBay sellers that are businesses might require a restocking fee, but this isn't as common with sellers that are individuals.)
 If returns are accepted, who pays for the return shipping, you or the seller?
 (Hint: It's probably you.)

 About Used Trophy Roping Saddles